koykov/vector/readme.md

 ## Pooling

-vector was implemented as highload solution by design and therefore requires pooling to use:
+Vector was implemented as high-load solution by design and therefore requires pooling to use:
 ```go
 vec := jsonvector.Acquire()
 defer jsonvector.Release(vec)